 View of Laguna de los Tres and Mt.
 Fitz Roy in national park Los Glaciares in Patagonia

-Hiking in El Chalten, Argentina, is like a dream come true for any hiking enthusiast out there.
-Or even nature enthusiasts, to be fair.
+Hiking in El Chalten, Argentina, is a dream for hikers.
 Patagonia itself is a hiker’s paradise, and El Chalten is its capital.

 So, for the best short hikes, I’d recommend the Mirador Los Condores and Las Aguilas, as they offer a great view of Lago Viedma and the town of El Chalten.
 For the full-day hikes, Laguna de los Tres is our favourite – there are so many beautiful sights both on the way to the lagoon and at the laguna, too.
 But Laguna Torre is a strong second-best.